HI Content of Group Galaxies from the FAST All Sky HI Survey: Introduction

-Target H\,{\sc i} observations provide detailed information on the gas properties of galaxies in groups, but these studies are often limited by small sample sizes and by the challenge of constructing suitable control samples from the same data.
-Interferometric observations offer high spatial resolution, but they may miss diffuse or extended H\,{\sc i}, thereby exaggerating the deficiency in evolved groups.
-To address these limitations, several studies have employed blind H\,{\sc i} surveys to establish scaling relations and to investigate the gas content of group galaxies \citep{Denes14,Catinella18,Zu20,For21,Li22}.
-H\,{\sc i} scaling relations vary in different works, relying on diverse galaxy properties they employed, such as optical magnitude, color, stellar mass, halo mass, or morphology \citep{Catinella10,Jones18,Zu20,For21,Lu24}.
-The heterogeneous scaling relations of H\,{\sc i} content can also shift deficiency numerically.
-Most previous analyses have concentrated on H\,{\sc i}-detected galaxies or treated non-detections in a simplified way, potentially introducing bias.
-A comprehensive assessment requires incorporating upper limits and applying censored-data modeling techniques. \\
+To investigate diffuse or extended H\,{\sc i} using large sample, several studies have employed blind single-dish H\,{\sc i} surveys to establish scaling relations and to investigate the gas content of group galaxies \citep{Denes14,Catinella18,Zu20,For21,Li22}.
+H\,{\sc i} scaling relations vary in different works, depending on sample properties, such as optical magnitude, color, stellar mass, halo mass, or morphology \citep{Catinella10,Jones18,Zu20,For21,Lu24}.
+These differences in scaling relations can result in uncertainties or discrepancies in measured H\,{\sc i} deficiencies in studies of groups and clusters depending on which relation is adopted. \\